 1 teaspoon Kombu (Kelp) Dashi Powder

-1 small piece Ginger *grated OR cut into fine strips
+1 small piece Ginger *cut into fine strips

 1 tablespoon Sesame Oil